wj2/nms_error-correction/readme.md

 All are available via pip.
 One of the supplemental figures relies on computation of the rate-distortion bound via the Blahut-Arimoto algorithm, implemented in python [here](https://github.com/alonkipnis/BlahutArimoto).

+With any questions on how to navigate this code or about the manuscript, please feel free to contact [me](wj2.github.io).